 Our oceans and waterways are polluted with a variety of marine debris, ranging from soda cans and plastic bags to derelict fishing gear and abandoned vessels.
 This debris, also known as marine litter, is a global problem that threatens our environment, navigation safety, coastal economies, and potentially human health.

 The ability to detect and identify marine debris quickly and accurately is key to cleanup and response actions that can prevent these adverse impacts.
-Unmanned Aerial Systems (UAS) offer this capability.
+Uncrewed Aircraft Systems (UAS) offer this capability.
 They can be used to rapidly respond to severe debris events, such as hurricanes and tsunamis; to acquire high-resolution imagery over targeted coastline; and to access areas that are inaccessible by foot or small boat.